Biden team is seeking ways to address rising energy prices - NewsBreak

 Wednesday's report from the Labor Department showed that consumer prices jumped 0.5% from June to July, down from the previous monthly increase of 0.9%.
 They have increased a substantial 5.4% compared with a year earlier, erasing much of the benefit to workers from higher pay.

 Gas prices are up about a $1 from than a year ago as Americans hit peak summer driving season and return to roads after pandemic shut-ins.
-The White House says it's no cause for alarm, saying the country is “not at an historically high gas price moment" and that prices are roughly where they were in 2018, still Biden acknowledged they're high enough to “pinch” working families.
+The White House says it's no cause for alarm, saying the country is “not at an historically high gas price moment" and that prices are roughly where they were in 2018.

-“I want to make sure that nothing stands in the way of oil price declines leading to lower gas prices for consumers,” Biden added.

 Rising prices, both at the pump and across other consumer goods, have become a potent talking point among Biden's GOP critics.
 The White House has insisted that inflation will cool as the economy recovers from the twin shocks of the pandemic and the nation's ongoing recovery from the virus-induced lockdowns.